sylhare/sylhare.github.io/_posts/2015-12-13-What-is-a-user-story.md

 Story Points is the abstract way to consider the size of a task.
 It is not based on time because some resource can finish the same task at different speed.

-So we speak of size of work for a task using the a fibonacci distribution to assess the number of points:
+So we speak of size of work for a task using the fibonacci distribution to assess the number of points:
 > 0.5, 1, 3, 5, 8, 12, 20+, ?

 These numbers can change depending on the team.
 Basically a task that take more than 12 points is too big and need to be breakdown.
-A task at 20+ points need to be send back to the PO for refinement.
+A task at 20+ points need to be sent back to the PO for refinement.
 A task that is not estimable because there's too many unknown can be used as a spike (timed experimentation during a sprint)

 #### MoSCoW